ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 The User Settings menu has been expanded with the following options:

-- Preferred language of the Back Office
+- Preferred language of the back office
 - Preferred date format
 - Option to enable or disable a character counter for Rich Text Fields

 ![User settings screen with new settings](2.5_user_settings.png)

-### Various Back Office improvements
+### Various back office improvements

-This release introduced several Back Office improvements to facilitate editorial experience, including:
+This release introduced several back office improvements to facilitate editorial experience, including:

 - [Icons for content types and the ability to define them](https://doc.ibexa.co/en/2.5/guide/extending/extending_back_office/#custom-content-type-icons)
 - Ability to collapse and expand content preview to have easier access to the Sub-items list